Milton-R/petrolStation/README.md

 		- Clarification on the Specifications
 			* Question against the Output = GUI Output
 			* Information Output:
+6. 27 March 2017
+	* Kelvin is finishing up the Log GUI

 # Advisory
 Used for Aston University Java Programme Development CS1410